jose-troche/PebbleThermostatSetter/README.md

 Credentials Configuration
 =========================
-The app will be deployed to the watch and the phone will display the settings page to configure username and password, which will be cached from then on.
+The first time the app is installed the phone will display the settings page to configure username and password, which will be cached from then on.
+These credentials are used to connect to the thermostat website.
 The credentials can also be updated later via the Settings gear.

 ![Mobile App](https://raw.githubusercontent.com/jose-troche/Documentation/master/PebbleThermostatSetter/ConfigurationSettings.png)